gcallah/hambone/chaps/chap2.md

 "You keep her close at home.
 Otherwise some rounder come along and knock her up."

-As Winhtrop attempted to mumble out something that might pass as a cogent response, the office door opened, and Thaddeus and Alastair re-entered.
+As Winthrop attempted to mumble out something that might pass as a cogent response, the office door opened, and Thaddeus and Alastair re-entered.

 Thaddeus said, "Yo, Hampton, we been looking all over town for you."